-Adam Morris is a Ph.D. candidate and instructor in psychology at Harvard University.
+Adam Morris PhD is an instructor in psychology at Harvard University.
 He received his B.S. in psychology from Brown University, where he graduated magna cum laude with honors.
 Adam specializes in social-emotional learning.
 Most of us spend decades of our life in school, and yet we are never taught the most meaningful thing: how to be with other people, in a healthy and fulfilling way.
 Adam seeks to understand the social-emotional skills that support a deep and nourishing social life, and to help people develop those skills.
 Adam has received numerous awards for his research and teaching, including the prestigious National Defense Science and Engineering Fellowship and the George W. Goethals Teaching Prize.